 Complete dentures replace a full row of top or bottom teeth.
 Upper dentures include gum-coloured acrylic and cover the roof of the mouth and bottom dentures curve in the shape of a horseshoe, to give space for the tongue so you can properly eat and talk.
 Although they do cost more than partial dentures they are still quite an affordable denture option.

 There are several types of dentures that we offer at our Grande Prairie, Alberta dental office.
-We will thoroughly assess your oral health during a comprehensive exam, discuss your personal concerns and help you choose the type of denture that is right for you and your budget.
+We will thoroughly assess your oral health during a comprehensive exam, discuss your concerns, and help you choose the type of denture that is right for you and your budget.

 It’s also important to take your dentures out at night to not only give your mouth a rest but also soak your dentures in warm (not too hot) water with or without denture cleaner.